yhoogstrate/flaimapper/README.md

 ### Input: BAM

-The FlaiMapper binary that corresponds to BAM files is called '*flaimapper*' and can be executed as follows:
+The FlaiMapper binary that uses BAM formatted input files is called '*flaimapper*' and can be executed with the following terminal command:

 For alignment **to reference genomes (e.g. hg19):**